DOCS

 The service provider must submit a receipt to the consumer after the conclusion of the contract that includes the following information:

-• Purchasing costs of each product or service
+• The purchase cost of each product or service

-• The total price, including all fees, taxes, or additional amounts related to delivery, if any
+• The total price, including all fees, taxes, and delivery charges, if applicable

-• The date and place of delivery, in accordance with the regulations
+• The date and location of delivery, in accordance with the regulations

 The publication of the violation will not take place until after the penalty decision is final or rendered not subject to appeal by the end of the specified appeal period.